Ports: 3.5mm line out

 In Amazon’s defense, it morphed its entire cylinder-shaped Echo lineup into spheres, revolving around the notion that smart speakers should be both seen and heard.
 But the Echo Dot with Clock already had a visual perk going for it, no?
 Instead of doing what it did well at the outset — make something that’s practically perfect more useful — the Echo Dot with Clock simply took something great and made it more... round.

-Current Echo Dot with Clock owners will find no reason to upgrade, but if you’re an Alexa newbie or want to update an older Echo, this Echo Dot with Clock (4th gen) review explains why it’s hands-down one of the best smart speakers right now.
+Current Echo Dot with Clock owners will find no reason to upgrade, but if you’re an Alexa newbie or want to update an older Echo, this Echo Dot with Clock (4th Gen) review explains why it was the best smart speaker and best smart home device you could buy.
+It's since been replaced by the Amazon Echo Dot with Clock (5th Gen), which features better sound, added display functionality and other upgrades.

-Amazon Echo Dot with Clock review: Price and availability
+Amazon Echo Dot with Clock (4th Gen) review: Price and availability

 The Amazon Echo Dot with Clock costs $59.99 and is available as of November 5.
 It replaces the puck-shaped Echo Dot with Clock on the e-commerce giant’s virtual shelves.
 However, the classic third-generation Echo Dot is still being sold for $29.99 while supplies last.

-Amazon Echo Dot with Clock review: Time is on its side
+Amazon Echo Dot with Clock (4th Gen) review: Time is on its side

 When Amazon wondered how to make one of the best smart home devices even better, the answer proved as simple as putting time on its side.
 Literally, it added a LED clock beneath the fabric-swathed side of the third-generation Echo Dot.
 It gave Alexa a familiar face — that of an unsophisticated nightstand alarm clock.